 Use the chart below to find the size called for by your pattern, and you will be able to identify the size (in mm) that you should use.
 This should allow you to find the hooks you need to crochet using American patterns, no matter where you are!

-This chart also reveals another slightly confusing aspect of the American sizing system: you will notice that the difference in mm between two hook sizes is not a consistent difference.
+This chart also reveals another slightly confusing aspect of crochet hook sizes: you will notice that the difference in mm between two hook sizes is not a consistent difference.
 For example, the difference between a ‘B’ and a ‘C’ crochet hook is .5mm.
 However, the difference between an ‘H’ and an ‘I’ crochet hook is 1.0mm.
 This can make it difficult to remember all of the conversions, so be sure to check each hook size that you would like to convert.
 Usually, both the American size and the size in mm are written on the crochet hook package, so that is a convenient place to check when you are making a purchase.

 Now, you’re ready to start converting and crocheting!